So you’re looking for an income protection calculator are you?

 Think about it, what are you saving for?

-I’m sure you’re saving for something else, something more enjoyable, a holiday perhaps or a new car.
+I’m sure you’re saving for something more enjoyable, a holiday perhaps or a new car.

 Keep your savings for the finer things in life.

-So you now know how much you can insure, what class your occupation is and when you’d like your policy to pay out, the next step is to use those details and…
+So you now know how much you can insure, what class your occupation is and when you’d like your policy to pay out; the next step is to use those details to get an income protection quote.

 I’ll wait for you.